10 April 2019

 Poetry, film and discussion

-Join us for the premiere of Reign – an ethereal, afrofuturistic inspired short poetry film that re-imagines a world where only bald black women exist.
+As part of Free Word’s All The Ways We Could Grow Season, Free Word saw the premiere of Ruth Sutoyé’s Reign, an ethereal, afrofuturistic inspired short poetry film that re-imagines a world where only bald black women exist.

-Part of the Bald Black Girl(s) project, the evening will also feature readings from poets Anita Barton-Williams and Chelle O.T., using the film as a catalyst to challenge notions and expectations of gender.
-It will end with a discussion chaired by producer and curator Aliyah Hasinah, with an exciting line-up of speakers including Ruth Sutoyé, gal-dem editor-in-chief Liv Little, founder of the award-winning Wig Witch Gina Atinuke Knight and Sarah Atayero.
+The evening also featured readings from poets Anita Barton-Williams and Chelle O.T., followed by a conversation chaired by producer and curator Aliyah Hasinah, and included Ruth Sutoyé, gal-dem editor-in-chief Liv Little, founder of the award-winning Wig Witch Gina Atinuke Knight and Sarah Atayero.

 Graphic Design: Denny Kaulbach